Uncertainty Calibration for Counterfactual Propensity Estimation in Recommendation: Related Works

 \subsection{Uncertainty Calibration and Quantification}

-Beyond the platt scaling, the temperature scaling is proposed for uncertainty calibration for the multi-class classification~\cite{guo2017calibration}.
-The platt scaling and the temperature scaling is actually adopting a Gaussian assumption.
-For a richer and high-skewed distribution, the Beta calibration can be used~\cite{kull2017beta}.
-Besides the above parametric calibration methods that assume a distribution assumption, the non-parametric methods can also be considered, such as the histogram binning~\cite{zadrozny2001obtaining} and the isotonic regression~\cite{zadrozny2002transforming}.
+Beyond Platt scaling, temperature scaling has been proposed for uncertainty calibration in multi-class classification \cite{guo2017calibration}.
+Platt scaling and temperature scaling both assume a Gaussian distribution.
+For distributions that are richer and more skewed, Beta calibration is another effective method \cite{kull2017beta}.
+In addition to parametric methods that assume distributional assumptions, non-parametric techniques can also be considered.
+These include histogram binning \cite{zadrozny2001obtaining} and isotonic regression \cite{zadrozny2002transforming}.

-From the Bayesian Generative model perspective, only two approximate methods, MC Dropout and Deep Ensembles are used to quantify the uncertainty of IPS in this paper.
-In principle, the Gaussian process, Bayesian neural works and other probabilistic graphical models also work for the uncertainty quantification of IPS~\cite{zhu2017big} but may faces the challenge of the practical approximate inference on the large scale datasets~\cite{liao2020uncertainty,mccandless2009bayesian}.
+From a Bayesian generative model perspective, this paper focuses on approximate methods like MC Dropout and Deep Ensembles for uncertainty quantification in IPS.
+While Gaussian processes, Bayesian neural networks, and other probabilistic graphical models can also quantify uncertainty in IPS \cite{zhu2017big,zhu2015bayes}, practical approximate inference on large-scale datasets poses significant challenges \cite{liao2020uncertainty, mccandless2009bayesian}.
+Different methods can excel in specific scenarios, but each has its limitations.
+A summary of common drawbacks for various approaches is deferred to Section V in the Supplemental Materials.